Everything you need to know about the beautiful Cattana Wetlands near Smithfield, just north of Cairns, Australia

 In this quick guide, I’ll outline everything you need to know about the Cattana Wetlands near Cairns.
 I’ll also include some photos that I took on my visit that I hope will inspire yours.

 I'm Olly, a full-time traveler for the past 5 years.
 I visit every destination I write about & handpick all recommendations.

 About the Cattana Wetlands

-Situtated on 80-hectares of land which was once used by the sugarcane industry, the Cairns Catanna Wetlands is now a protected reserve.
-It’s managed by the Cairns regional council and is very popular with morning walkers and wildlife photographers.
+Situtated on 80 hectares of land that was once used by the sugarcane industry, the Cairns Catanna Wetlands is now a protected reserve.
+It's managed by the Cairns regional council and is very popular with morning walkers and wildlife photographers.

 Here, visitors will find several large fresh and saltwater lakes, which were dug out by Cairns regional council and revamped at a cost of $1.5 million.

 The Catanna Wetlands is a symbol of hope that devastated land and habitats can be restored as important habitat sites for native wildlife and plant species.